XinyuanLyu/xinyuanlyu.github.io/Transcript.md

 - Social Economic Surveys: Theory Methodology and Practice A+
 - Socio-Economic Survey Data Analysis A+
 - Econometrics (PhD-level) A+
-- Causality and Machine Learning in Economics Ongoing
+- Causality and Machine Learning in Economics (A)
-- Structural Methods in Labor Ongoing

-## Economics Theory and Applied Economics
+## Economics Theory and Applied Economics, Business
 - Principles of Economics	A
 - Intermediate Macroeconomics A
 - Intermediate Microeconomics A